-MIAMI-DADE C UNTY 6320.02/page 35 of 36 1 Upon receipt of M/WBE certification or re-certification 2 applications, the OEO shall review all enclosed forms 3 affidavits and documentation, and determine whether the 4 applicant satisfies the eligibility requirements.
-All applicants 5 shall be notified in writing as to whether they are eligible 6 The OEO shall also provide to ineligible applicants in writing 7 A Section 1 the basis for the denial of eligibility and the right to reques 8 an appeal.
-Applicants determined ineligible shall not be 9 eligible to submit a new application for at least one (1) year 10 after the date of the notice of denial of eligibility.
-11 12 13 2 All certified M/WBEs will be included in the District's M/WBE Directory which will be regularly updated and provided to school sites.
-14 15 16 17 18 19 20 21 Ę M/WBEs must notify the OEO within fifteen (15) days, of any material changes to the company's ownership and/or management of the firm.
-Any misrepresentation by a company of its M/WBE status shall be grounds for termination of any contract awarded based on the misrepresentation.
-Violations may also subject the signatories to any other statutory penalties and Board policies.
-22 23 24 25 26 € M/WBE certification shall be valid for a three (3) year period.
-Certified M/BWEs shall not request a change in their minority/woman designation, to another minority designation during the certification period, unless changes are due to extenuating circumstances.
-27 28 29 30 31 7 The Board may honor a valid minority business certification granted by another agency if the agency's requirements are consistent with the District's M/BWE certification criteria.
-The Superintendent may develop procedures to implement this policy.
-32 33 34 35 36 37 38 .8 An M/WBE must apply for recertification at least thirty (30) days prior to the certification expiration.
-A Board M/WBE Recertification Form may be submitted only if an M/WBE's certificate has not expired and no material changes have occurred in the ownership and control of the M/WBE.
-If certification has expired, the M/WBE must submit a new application.
-39 40 41 42 9 An M/WBE may be descrified for failure to comply with the Board's M/WBE policies and procedures regarding requests for information or documents pertaining to ownership, control, or operation of the business; failure to submit a complete M/WBE Recertification Application; debarment; or by written request from the firm's minority/women owners for voluntary removal from the M/BWE Directory.
+Upon receipt of M/WBE certification or re-certification 1 applications, the OEO shall review all enclosed forms, 2 3 affidavits and documentation, and determine whether the applicant satisfies the eligibility requirements.
+All applicants 4 shall be notified in writing as to whether they are eligible.
+5 The OEO shall also provide to ineligible applicants in writing 6 the basis for the denial of eligibility and the right to request 7 an appeal.
+Applicants determined ineligible shall not be 8 eligible to submit a new application for at least one (1) year 9 after the date of the notice of denial of eligibility.
+10 All certified M/WBEs will be included in the District's M/WBE 11 Directory which will be regularly updated and provided to 12 school sites.
+13 M/WBEs must notify the OEO within fifteen (15) days, of any 14 material changes to the company's ownership and/or 15 management of the firm.
+Any misrepresentation by a 16 company of its M/WBE status shall be grounds for 17 termination of any contract awarded based on the 18 misrepresentation.
+Violations may also subject the 19 signatories to any other statutory penalties and Board 20 21 policies.
+M/WBE certification shall be valid for a three (3) year period.
+22 Certified M/BWEs shall not request a change in their 23 minority/woman designation, to another minority designation 24 during the certification period, unless changes are due to 25 extenuating circumstances.
+26 The Board may honor a valid minority business certification 27 granted by another agency if the agency's requirements are 28 consistent with the District's M/BWE certification criteria.
+29 The Superintendent may develop procedures to implement 30 31 this policy.
+An M/WBE must apply for recertification at least thirty (30) 32 days prior to the certification expiration.
+A Board M/WBE 33 Recertification Form may be submitted only if an M/WBE's 34 certificate has not expired and no material changes have 35 occurred in the ownership and control of the M/WBE.
+If 36 certification has expired, the M/WBE must submit a new 37 application.
+38 An M/WBE may be decertified for failure to comply with the 39 Board's M/WBE policies and procedures regarding requests 40 for information or documents pertaining to ownership, control, or operation of the business; failure to submit a complete M/WBE Recertification Application; debarment; or by written request from the firm's minority/women owners for voluntary removal from the M/BWE Directory.